Barapukuria Coal Mining Company Limited: History

 The company stopped production in February 2009 due to protests by locals whose house had been damaged by mining.
 The company had operated a loss every year since production began in 2005 to 2009.
 In April 2009, Albert Banes Davis, a British consultant of the company died inside the mine.
 By January 2009, more than 4 square kilometer of the land surrounding the mine had subsided.
 The company did not have a fund for compensating the impact people.
 Over 81 homes in five villages near the mine were damaged.
 Since production began they paid 2.4 million in damages until 2009.
 A meeting led by Tawfiq-e-Elahi Chowdhury started to plan out a compensation plan for the locals.
 In August 2018, the powerplant shutdown due to the failure of Barapukuria Coal Mining Company Limited to supply enough coal.
 The miners also went on a strike over retrenchment.
 The workers resolved their despite after talking with the company officials.
 Mostafizur Rahman Fizar, State Minister of the forests and environment, visited the site and told the locals that they will receive fair compensation for the damage due to the mine.
 The company resumed coal production on 8 March 2009.
 The ambassador of China to Bangladesh, Zheng Qingdian, visited Prime Minister Sheikh Hasina and expressed concerns about labor unrest at the mine on 5 May 2009.
 Following the meeting the government deployed 120 personnel of Bangladesh Army to prevent labor unrest and provided security to the mine and Chinese China National Machinery Import and Export Corporation officials.
 On 23 May 2009, the locals signed a compensation deal with the mining company.
 In November 2009, the Ministry of Finance allocated 3 billion taka for the rehabilitation of those whose homes were damaged due to the mine.
 On 11 September 2009, the workers at the mine went on strike led by the president of Barapukuria Coalmine Workers' Union Md Rabiul Islam but 300 Chinese workers at the mine continued working.
 One miner was killed and another 19 were trapped following a collapse at the mine on 11 May 2010.
-On 27 March 2010, workers of the Chinese contractor of the mine went on strike demanding a raise and burned an effigy of Mostafizur Rahman.
+On 27 March 2010, workers of the Chinese contractor of the mine went on strike demanding a raise and burned an effigy of Mostafizur Rahman Fizar.
 In July 2010, the locals laid seize to the mine over damage to their property.
 The Power Division considered raising the price of coal in 2011.